& PASTORAL CARE

 Our first mission is to ensure all students are well-cared for, happy and confident.
 Le Régent’s core values and principles include the compassion and courtesy needed to build a harmonious community.
 We treat children as individuals and support them but we also have high expectations.
 Régents need to respect everyone, their beliefs, cultures and personality, so that we can create an atmosphere of tolerance, acceptance and openness.

 All Régents have a tutor who monitors the progress of a small group.
-Teachers in a community like Le Régent are sensitive to students’ development, and where required the school offers psychological or learning support.
+Teachers in an international boarding community like Le Régent are sensitive to students’ development, and where required the school offers psychological or learning support.

 Differing religious beliefs are respected and supported.
 Dietary requirements, observation of prayer times and attendance at external services are accommodated wherever possible for work experience.